 Before measuring a tool for the first time, enter the following data on the tool into the tool table TOOL.T: the approximate radius, the approximate length, the number of teeth, and the cutting direction.

 Cylindrical tools with diamond surfaces can be measured with stationary spindle.
-To do so, define the number of teeth (CUT) with 0 in the tool table and adjust the machine parameter CfgToolMeasurement.
+To do so, define the number of teeth (CUT) with 0 and adjust the machine parameter 6500.
 Refer to your machine tool manual.